Fruits Basket: Anime (2001)

-Second series (2019)
+Anime (2019)

 A new anime adaptation was announced in November 2018.
-The new adaptation would start in April 2019, and would adapt the entire manga.
-It features a new cast and staff, as per Takaya's request, with TMS Entertainment handling the production.
+It featured a new cast and staff, per Takaya's request, with TMS Entertainment handling production.
 Yoshihide Ibata directed the series, with Taku Kishimoto handling series composition and Masaru Shindou handling character designs.
-The first season ran for 25 episodes from 6 April to 21 September 2019 on TV Tokyo, TV Osaka, and TV Aichi.
+The first season ran for 25 episodes from 6 April to 21 September 2019, on TV Tokyo, TV Osaka, and TV Aichi.
 The first opening theme for episodes 1–13 is "Again" by Beverly.
 The second opening theme for episodes 14–25 is "Chime" by Ai Otsuka.
 The first ending theme for episodes 1–13 is "Lucky Ending" by Vickeblanka.
 The second ending theme for episodes 14–25 is "One Step Closer" by Intersection.

 A second season aired from 7 April to 22 September 2020.
 The third opening theme for episodes 26–38 is "Prism" by AmPm ft Miyuna.
 The fourth opening theme for episodes 39 onwards is "Home" by Toki Asako.
 The third ending theme for episodes 26–38 is "ad meliora (acoustic mix)" by The Charm Park.
 The fourth ending theme for episodes 39 onwards is "Eden" by Monkey Majik.

 A third and final season, titled Fruits Basket: The Final, aired from 6 April to 29 June 2021.
 The fifth opening theme is "Pleasure", by Warps Up, and the fifth ending theme is "Haru Urara" by Genic.

-The reboot is a co-production of Funimation, who released the series through Crunchyroll-Funimation partnership.
-Mighty Media has licensed the series in Asia-Pacific, and is streaming it on Netflix and Animax Asia.
+The reboot is a co-production of Funimation, which released the series through Crunchyroll-Funimation partnership.
+Mighty Media licensed the series in Asia-Pacific and is streaming it on Netflix and Animax Asia.
 Funimation has also licensed the series for home video distribution.
 The English dub features many of the English voice actors that voiced in the first Fruits Basket series.
 Crunchyroll streamed the English-subtitled version, while Funimation streamed the English-dubbed version.
-Episodes 9 and 10 were temporarily delayed internationally due to the French Open tennis tournament coverage in Japan.
-In March 2020, Funimation announced that the SimulDub production would be delayed internationally due to the COVID-19 pandemic, starting with episode 4 of season 2.
+In March 2020, Funimation announced that the SimulDub production would be delayed internationally due to the COVID-19 pandemic.
 The SimulDub's was later resumed as scheduled starting with Season 3.
-Although the series was initially produced under the Crunchyroll-Funimation partnership, following Sony's acquisition of Crunchyroll, the series was fully moved under Crunchyroll.
+Following Sony's acquisition of Crunchyroll, the series was fully moved under Crunchyroll.
 Funimation's English dub of the anime began airing in Australia on ABC Me on 19 June 2020.